 How Does Fundrise Work?

-Real estate is traditionally a high barrier to entry investment, but crowdfunded real estate platforms like Fundrise have allowed average retail investors to get exposure to this asset class.
-You can get started with Fundrise with as little as $500!
+Real estate is traditionally a high barrier to entry investment, but crowdfunded platforms allow average retail investors to get exposure to this asset class.
+The Fundrise Starter Portfolio has a minimum account balance of $500.

 The Fundrise platform offers a variety of benefits such as low account minimums and quarterly redemption periods.
 However, investors should understand the liquidity and time horizon of an investment in the Fundrise platform.
 We will discuss this in further detail throughout the article.

-Fundrise offers plans to invest in different types of real estate such as income producing rental properties or growth oriented real estate developments.
+The Fundrise platform offers plans to invest in different types of real estate such as income producing rental properties or growth-oriented real estate developments.
 Fundrise offers different investment plans based on your investment objectives.
 You can keep track of Fundrise real estate projects within your account.
 Fundrise will also notify you about major developments with their projects.

 The main investment objectives of Fundrise are to generate revenue from income producing properties as well as buying and selling real estate in thriving markets.
 As a Fundrise investor, you can choose whether you want to be in a growth-oriented portfolio or income-oriented portfolio.
-Income from rental payments and proceeds from flips are passed along to Fundrise investors in the form of dividend payments or distributions.
+Fundrise investors receive income from rental payments and proceeds from flips in the form of dividend payments or distributions.
 In exchange, Fundrise collects a 1% fee as the investment manager.